Blue fluorescence diamond is bad! Right?

 How are Garry’s blue fluorescence diamonds different?

 A fluorescent diamond selected by Garry Holloway seen indoors shows no visual difference.
-A diamond rejected by Garry seen under direct or shaded sunlight and the stone looks milky or chalky.
+A diamond rejected by Garry is seen under direct or shaded sunlight and the stone looks milky or chalky.
 The UV from sunlight activates the fluorescence inclusion effect.
 Garry has secret tests and rejects those diamonds.

 A common reason why some diamonds may appear to be dull or dark in sunlight is due to the combination of fluorescence with the inclusions found in the diamond.
 The high level of fluorescence found in the Marquise Cut diamond is not causing it to have a milky or chalky effect because it has small crystal and needle inclusions that do not ‘light up’.
 The Round Brilliant Cut diamond appears dark in sunlight because it has a better cut as discussed in last week’s blog on Some Good Diamonds Look Dark in Sunlight .
-In closing, the blue hue shown in IMAGE I is a result of the reflection of the blue sky.
+In closing, the blue hue is a result of the reflection of the blue sky.